Millennials have already had an immutable impact on business IT, and their influence has just begun.

-As the first generation to have the internet during their childhood, Millennials have catalyzed major technological change within companies, driving the adoption of modern communication and productivity tools, like G Suite by Google Cloud and Microsoft 365, which in turn builds mobile intelligence—that is, a business’s ability to understand and stay on top of what’s new and what’s possible in the world of mobile technology, ultimately ensuring ongoing productivity, efficiency and performance.
+As the first generation to have the internet during their childhood, Millennials have catalyzed major technological change within companies, driving the adoption of modern communication and productivity tools, like Microsoft 365, which in turn builds mobile intelligence—that is, a business’s ability to understand and stay on top of what’s new and what’s possible in the world of mobile technology, ultimately ensuring ongoing productivity, efficiency and performance.

 But their influence goes further than simply embracing new technologies; the Millennial mindset has also had a noticeable impact on how companies think about how they do business.
 According to Deloitte's annual Millennial survey, more than a third of this influential generation believe that one of the top priorities of any business should be to innovate and generate new ideas.
 That means being prepared to embrace change in real time.